wp-plugins/fabulous-form-maker/trunk/readme.txt

 Tags: form, custom, contact, email, connect, easy, ellytronic Requires at least: 3.0
 Tested up to: 3.6
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 A custom form maker that allows users to build their own forms easily and without any knowledge of coding or progamming.
-Users can create text boxes, passwords fields, drop down select boxes, radio boxes, checkboxes, and text areas.

 == Description ==